by Andrew Pacholyk MS, L.Ac

 *The death of a pet

-Someone we love contracts a potentially life-threatening illness Grieving such losses is important because it allows us to ‘free-up’ energy that is bound to the lost person, object, or experience –so that we might re-invest that energy elsewhere.
+Grieving such losses are important because it allows us to ‘free-up’ energy that is bound to the lost person, object, or experience — so that we might re-invest that energy elsewhere.
 Until we grieve effectively we are likely to find reinvesting difficult; a part of us remains tied to the past.
 Grieving is not forgetting.
 Nor is it drowning in tears.
 Healthy grieving results in an ability to remember the importance of our loss — but with a new-found sense of peace, rather than searing pain.

 No two people are likely to experience grief in the same way.
 The way we think and feel, the way our body functions, and the way we interact with others may all be affected.
 Some of the more common experiences include: